Skip to main content

 History

 By decade's end, the foundation was laid for horror's next evolution.
-The success of Hammer's Gothic revivals proved there was still appetite for classical monsters, while the decade's sci-fi horrors demonstrated cinema's power to externalize societal anxieties.
-This dual legacy—the persistence of the Gothic alongside the emergence of contemporary fears—would define horror's trajectory into the revolutionary 1960s.
+The success of Hammer's Gothic revivals proved there was still appetite for classical monsters, while the decade's sci-fi horrors demonstrated cinema's power to externalise societal anxieties.
+The simultaneous 1959 releases — *The Tingler*, *House on Haunted Hill*, *The Mummy*, *The Hound of the Baskervilles*, *A Bucket of Blood* — set up the Hitchcock-Bava-Powell triple watershed of 1960 directly.
+Japan had announced itself as a major horror-producing nation, France had produced one of the genre's most influential thrillers, and atomic horror had given the genre its first truly modern subject matter.
+This dual legacy — the persistence of the Gothic alongside the emergence of contemporary fears — would define horror's trajectory into the revolutionary 1960s.

 Essential Films